Venice film festival wins on points, lacks knock-out

 POLANSKI, CLOONEY IN FRAME

-In an informal poll of film critics published by Variety, Polanski's Carnage was marginal favorite for the big prize.
+In an informal poll of film critics published by Variety, Polanski's Carnage was marginal favourite for the big prize.

 The comedy of manners is based on a play, and the big screen adaptation is set in real time in a New York apartment, giving it a stage-like effect.